kbalsom/Algorithms_Sprint1/README.md

 # Semester 3 | Data Structures & Algorithms

 ## Sprint 1: Secret Message Database

+Written By: Makenzie Roberts, Kara Balsom, Glen May, & David Turner.

 This is a group project for Sprint #1 (3nd Semester) at Keyin College's Software Development Program.